Active and inactive quarantine in epidemic spreading on adaptive activity-driven networks

 Finally, we investigate the effects of the timing in the quarantine adoption on the SIR temporal dynamics: in Fig.~\ref{fig:SIR_fraz_picco}(a)-(b) we plot the infection peak respectively for $\beta=0.0025$ and $\beta=0.02$, fixing $\delta=0.9$ and $r/r_C=1.4$.
 If the fraction $\beta$ increases, both quarantines are extremely less effective in flattening the infection peak, showing the importance of early adoption of measures.
 Comparing these results with Fig.~\ref{fig:SIR_prev}(b) ($\beta=0$), for $\beta>0$ the inactive infection peak is significantly flattened compared to the active one.
 This is highlighted in Fig.~\ref{fig:SIR_fraz_picco}(c) where we plot the ratio between the height of the infection peak in the active and inactive case.
 If the containment measures are applied immediately, the difference is about 10\%; if they are applied when a small fraction between 0.25\% and 4\% of the population has been infected, the active peak is about twice larger than the inactive one at $\delta = 0.9$; a smaller but significant difference is observed also for $\delta =0.7$.\\

-Our results hold for a realistically heterogeneous population \cite{perra2012activity} with extensive containment measures ($\delta=0.7-0.9$), such as those recently implemented \cite{quarantine_China,quarantine_Italy2}, able to move the system just above the threshold ($r/r_C=1.4$, consistent with realistic estimates of $R_0$ \cite{who_declaration_public}).
+Our results hold for a realistically heterogeneous population \cite{perra2012activity} with extensive containment measures, such as those recently implemented \cite{quarantine_China,quarantine_Italy2}, able to move the system just above the threshold ($r/r_C=1.4$).
 In particular, in this range of parameters, our findings support the crucial role of timing in the adoption of containment measures.
-If the measures are implemented immediately, both active and inactive strategies are effective in reducing the infection peak of 75\%-85\% (depending on $\delta$) compared to the NADwA case.
+If the measures are implemented immediately, both active and inactive strategies are effective in reducing the infection peak of 75\%-85\% (depending on $\delta$) compared to the NAdwA case.
 However, any delay in the adoption of quarantine measures produces a drastic reduction in the effectiveness of the strategies.
-More interestingly, the differences between the two strategies increases in the case of a late adoption.
-This means that if containment measures are not immediately taken, an inactive quarantine, of a more stringent type, also binding the healthy to decrease their activity, is required to produce an effective result.
-With an early adoption, of course an inactive quarantine is still the best choice, but if this strong social distancing cannot be implemented for social reasons, an active strategy, focusing only on infected individuals, is still able to produce strong containment.
+More interestingly, the differences between the two strategies increases in the case of a late adoption. { This means that if containment measures are not immediately taken, a stringent inactive quarantine, also binding the healthy to decrease their activity, is required to produce an effective result.
+With an early adoption, of course an inactive quarantine is still the best choice, but if this strong social distancing cannot be implemented for social reasons, a strategy focusing only on infected individuals is also able to produce a containment.
+Such effective results in both cases depend on the ability to obtain a large adhesion to quarantine measures ($\delta=0.7-0.9$).}